-In your database tables, the values can be NULL for the columns with Allow NULL constraint.
-As retrieving records from that table, these are displayed as NULL.
+In your database tables, the values can be NULL for the columns with the Allow NULL constraint.
+While retrieving records from that table, these are displayed as NULL.

-The SQL ISNULL function enables you replacing the NULL values with the specified value as retrieving data from the SQL Server database.
+The SQL ISNULL function enables you to replace the NULL values with the specified value when retrieving data from the SQL Server database.
 For example:

-The next section shows you a few examples of using ISNULL SQL function with different data types.
+The next section shows a few examples of using the SQL ISNULL function with different data types.

 A simple example of ISNULL function